prashantji77/youtube-video-summarizer/README.md

 ## 🤖 OpenRouter API Setup

-We use OpenRouter to generate quiz questions.
+We use OpenRouter to generate responses.
 OpenRouter is free to start and provides access to models like gpt-3.5, llama-3, etc.

 Steps: